fairviewrobotics/2022-robot-code/README.md

 - *Robust*: Good code stands up to any obstacle it faces.

 # Poetry
 Poetry is a dependency management tool for Python.
 What makes this a great alternative to pip is that it almost ensures fully reproducible builds and development environments on Windows, MacOS, Linux, and the robot Raspberry Pi.
 Follow the installation instructions in its [documentation](https://python-poetry.org/docs/).
-Then, for any project that uses poetry, run `poetry install` to create a virtualenv, and run `poetry env` to boot into that virtualenv.
+Then, for any project that uses poetry, run `poetry install` to create a virtualenv, and run `poetry shell` to boot into that virtualenv.
 Then run whatever python command you normally use to run the project!

 # robot/
 This directory contains all of the WPILib code that runs on the roboRIO.
 It is a standard Kotlin project, and can be built and deployed using Gradle.